RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-09-04 (rev 29 — **the error source is re-dialled inside sRGB and the correction runs through the whole chain.** `#ff008f` was a per-channel clip of a coordinate outside the gamut, and the clip **moved the hue** — it sat at h 357.2 against the 359 that was dialled, with two channels on rails.
+Last locked: 2026-09-04 (rev 30 — **an "active" label aliases `success-text`, not `success`, and the signal family's scope is recorded as an open question.** `rnv-icon-builder` paints `STATUS_ACTIVE_COLOR = STATUS_SUCCESS` as **text** on `BRAND_BLACK`, where the floor is 4.5 — the alias reads 5.55 under Bootstrap's green and **3.91 under the RNV fill**, so it breaks on adoption day.
+It was safe only by accident: the RNV fills are mid-tones by design. **And the signal family describes one subject** — the stream — while a folder watcher is a signal by this register's own test with no value here.
+Not registered: one live paint site in five apps does not earn a brand value.
+The four things a registration would have to settle are enumerated, and the trigger is a second consumer rather than a date. rev 29 — **the error source is re-dialled inside sRGB and the correction runs through the whole chain.** `#ff008f` was a per-channel clip of a coordinate outside the gamut, and the clip **moved the hue** — it sat at h 357.2 against the 359 that was dialled, with two channels on rails.
 Corrected by holding L and h and reducing chroma to C 84: **`#fe0f8a`, interior,